homurachan/Block-based-recontruction/README.md

 Please cite our paper: NATURE COMMUNICATIONS (2018) 9:1552 or DOI: 10.1038/s41467-018-04051-9 if our block-based reconstruction idea or these codes work.

+# Updated 03.11.2025

+Upload read_star_shift_crop_and_generate_new_star_v3.py .
+This python script can crop sub-particles directly from particle star.
+So no micrograph is needed if you don't have.

+Python lib requirement: starfile, mrcfile, numpy.

+Usage: `python read_star_shift_crop_and_generate_new_star_v3.py --star_name INPUT.star --output_root_name OUTPUT --newboxsize 128 --batchsize 5000`

+Run `python read_star_shift_crop_and_generate_new_star_v3.py -h` for help.
+The batchsize can be larger if you have many RAM.
+Otherwise ~ 10000 is recommended.

+Outputs will be one OUTPUT.star and many OUTPUT_00??.mrcs .
+Then you can utilize the OUTPUT.star for reconstruction and refinement.
+This version only supports RELION 3.1 star format (For using the starfile lib)

 # Updated 12.17.2022

 Fix a critical bug that the rlnDefocusU/V would be completely wrong.